 Until about 15 years ago, my cooking ability consisted of whatever box I could get a serviceable meal out of.
 Then I started to get serious about cooking, and well, became snobby.

 "I don't do boxed stuff", I would *sniff*/ tell myself in the checkout line when I saw the "cook" in front of me place box after box of prepackaged food on the conveyor belt.
 And then I would, rather proudly, put my lovely simple unprocessed food on the line.. vegetables, meat, stock and spices.
 Then, I'd run to to save the beautiful vegetables and fruits from the harsh and uncaring checkout person; whose goal in life was to drop my babies into the cart, bruising them, and creating a whirlwind cause and effect of bruise and rot!
 Ohh, how many checkout people did I offend, and how many had to have surgery to correct their vision after rolling their eyes so hard over my behavior.
 LOL Here, on this public forum, I am admitting to my food snobbery.
-My name is Chris, and I am a food ingredient snob.
+My name

 So, imagine my chagrin when it turns out that one of my best dishes, the one DH (Darling Husband) drools over, and the one my friends all want the recipe for, is a call back to those days of boxes and....well, I don't even want to admit to it publicly.